-When walking Fernie's paths a trails, take a moment to pause and reflect on the ways that the community has changed.
+When walking Fernie's paths and trails, take a moment to pause and reflect on the ways that the community has changed.

 Thanks to a city ordinance following the Great Fire of 1908, much of downtown Fernie looks just as it did 110 years ago.
 The Home Bank is now the Fernie Museum, the former CP Rail Station is now the Arts Station.
 Many other buildings have been restored and repurposed as bars, stores and restaurants and can be identified by rustic brick and stone and elegant windows.
 Sadly, some of Fernie’s spectacular landmarks have been lost over the years and are worth remembering.
 Try to imagine some of these in their former locations: